-Trinity Fields School and Resource Centre Learning walks policy
+Trinity Fields School and Resource Centre

+Learning walks policy

-Trinity Fields is a Rights Respecting School, a Healthy School and an Inclusive School.
+Trinity Fields is a Rights Respecting School, a Healthy School, Investors in Families School, an ECO School, a MOVE school and an Inclusion Quality Mark (IQM) Flagship School.

 This policy should be read in conjunction with our pupil friendly and adult version of our "Shared Values and Aims".